 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

-IEEE Std 802.15.4-2015 includes specifications of two UWB Physical Layer (PHY), which have been widely adopted for applications requiring precise ranging and localization, such as RFID, industrial asset tracking, motion detection and surveillance, patient monitoring (fall detection), Industrial robotics, sports tracking, factory automation, stock (animal) health and tracking, Bus and train monitoring and communication, and many other applications that require precise near-instantaneous ranging capabilities uniquely enabled by UWB.
+IEEE Std 802.15.4-2015 includes specifications of two UWB Physical Layers (PHY), which have been widely adopted for applications requiring precise ranging and localization, such as RFID, industrial asset tracking, motion detection and surveillance, patient monitoring (fall detection), Industrial robotics, sports tracking, factory automation, stock (animal) health and tracking, Bus and train monitoring and communication, and many other applications that require precise near-instantaneous ranging capabilities uniquely enabled by UWB.

 The IEEE 802.15 Working Group (WG) is now specifying the next generation of precision ranging capable UWB PHY enhancements.
 The participation in the development of enhanced ranging includes major consumer electronics and mobile handset makers, with mass market application targets based on UWB capability in mobile devices, vehicles, buildings and other structures.